fbpx

 DO I HAVE A REAL PRE-APPROVAL (1)

 House price research is a crucial part of the negotiation process.
 You can’t negotiate effectively without knowing how much the property is actually worth.
-Unfortunately, it’s one of the most confusing steps too.
+You’ll do this by comparing recent sales within the area.
+Such comparisons provide valuable Market insights, allowing you to commence negotiations with a clear understanding of what the property is worth.

-How do you work out what a property is actually worth?
+But how do you work out what a property is actually worth?
 How do you make sure you are getting the BEST deal on this house?
-We have some great material about how to value a property, and we recommend you read it.
+You have to know the market trends, which we cover in the next section.

 You could save 8-10% off the advertised price!